Can you get a mortgage for land? The answer is that yes it’s possible, however, it’s important to be aware of the criteria.

 - HMO mortgages.

 Other Land Financing

-Land is often sold through auction, which requires a deposit paid upon winning a lot.
-Therefore, due to the speed of such a land transaction, bridging loans are often used providing short term finance promptly whilst the sale of other assets is in progress.
+The land is often sold through auction, which requires a deposit paid upon winning a lot.
+Therefore, due to the speed of such a land transaction, bridging loans are often used to provide short term finance promptly whilst the sale of other assets is in progress.

 Mortgages on Land Summary